londonhackspace/VendingMachineReborn/README.md

   * src/Modules - contains modules, such as display implementations
 * targets - contains board-specific configuration and core libraries

+The difference between modules, targets and HAL parts is perhaps best described with the following example:
+Let's say you want to talk to a PN532 RFID reader.
+You need a module to implement the RFID reader interface in terms of this device.
+You also need a HAL layer to determine how the PN532 is connected to a particular board.
+The targets directory is intended for core libraries (mostly from upstream projects) such as Energia/STM32Duino libraries.

 ### Modularity Goals

 The aim of this code structure is to allow experimentation and flexibility.
 Depending on the hardware in use, you might want to use a different display, or interface to a different coin mechanism.
 This is allowed for by a modular code structure.
 In addition, it should be possible to run as much of the code as possible on desktop systems, for easier testing and debugging.